-Conference Land Art Lives 2024
+Conference program Land Art Lives 2024

 International conference on the future of land art, with Humberto Moro of the Dia Art Foundation (USA), Lisa Le Feuvre of the Holt/Smithson Foundation (USA), Britta Peters of Urbane Künste Rurh (GER) and many others.